Matt Puempel

-Matthew Puempel (born January 24, 1993) is a Canadian professional ice hockey player who is currently playing for the Augsburger Panther of the Deutsche Eishockey Liga (DEL).
+Matthew Puempel (born January 24, 1993) is a Canadian professional ice hockey player who is currently an unrestricted free agent.
+He most recently played for the Schwenninger Wild Wings of the Deutsche Eishockey Liga (DEL).
 Puempel was selected 24th overall in the 2011 NHL Entry Draft by the Ottawa Senators.

 Playing career

 Amateur

 Puempel's 2009–10 season was a noteworthy rookie OHL season.
 Playing for the Peterborough Petes, he led all OHL rookies in goals and points and was second on his team in scoring.
 His point totals landed him at 39th in overall league scoring and he won the Emms Family Award as well as the CHL Rookie of the Year award.
 In his second season with the Petes, he was hampered by a back injury just before the season and a bone chip on his hip that required surgery and ended his season prematurely.

 On December 8, 2011, Puempel was suspended for 8 games for a hit to the head of forward Sebastian Uvira during a game against the Oshawa Generals.
 On June 27, 2012, Puempel requested a trade to a contending team and was subsequently dealt to the Kitchener Rangers.
 "Being around Ottawa and this being my last year of junior, I wanted to win and be a part of a team that is in a different phase of a rebuild," he told the Peterborough Examiner.